Management and Conservation

 Approximately 45% of more than 5,000 road-stream crossings surveyed on public lands in Maine represent physical barriers to fish migration.
 These are usually undersized, perched and debris-blocked culverts or bridges.
 Additionally, many remnant log-drive dams and hydroelectric dams are also blocking fish migration up and down Maine's rivers.

-We are working on a state-wide assessment of these road-stream crossings and dams, and identifying where these structures have altered natural stream function or are barriers for fish passage.
+We are working on a state-wide assessment of these road-stream crossings and dams, and identifying where these structures have altered natural stream function or are barriers for.
 We are working with our partners to prioritize these structures for replacement or removal.

 Since 2005, the Maine Fish and Wildlife Conservation Office has assisted State partners in completing 196 aquatic connectivity projects.
 These projects restored fish passage and ecological function to more than 650 miles of stream habitat.
 We removed barriers and replaced them with structures, such as bridges or open-arch culverts that span at least 1.2 times the bank-full width of the natural stream.
 Nearly all of these restoration efforts have been conducted within designated critical habitat for endangered Atlantic salmon.